DarkStarSword/3d-fixes/Stranded Deep/README.md

 3. Launch the game and set quality to Ultra (other settings may work as well, but I haven't tested them)

-4. (Oprional) Disable the crosshair in the settings if you find it distracting.

 Keys
 ----
 - L: Activate recommended convergence preset - use after starting a new game,